-We are offering COVID 19 testing for first responders and health care workers in our service area, or patients who are symptomatic.
+We are offering COVID 19 testing for first responders, health care workers in our service area, or patients who are symptomatic.
 The following process will allow us to collect the needed information so we can complete testing.

 Please complete the New Patient Forms and return to us.

 Via Drop Off:

 Newmarket: 207 South Main Street, Newmarket, NH 03857

 Once we receive your paperwork, we will contact you to arrange for testing.

 - The first is a telehealth appointment with a medical provider.
 This appointment will be completed virtually and will be billed to your insurance.